iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Exact Conjugate Gradient Convergence.md

 \end{aligned}
 $$

 We use the Eigen Factorization for the S.P.D matrix $A$.
 One of the immediate consequence of the above equation would imply that, if there exists a monoic polynomial interpolating all the eigenvalues of matrix $A$, then the grade of the Krylov Subspace is reached.
 As a consequence of that, the for any initial vector, then CG must terminate as the same number of unique eigenvalues of matrix $A$.
+Finally, take notice that the projections of $r_0$ only covers a portion of the eigenspace then the CG algorithm will terminates earlier.
+This is true because $\mathcal K_k(A|r_0) = Q\mathcal K_k(\Lambda| r_0)Q^Tr_0$, and please observe that the maximum dimension equals to the number of non-zero elements in $Q^Tr_0$, which further shorten the number of number of iterations required.

 ---